-Adverse Drug Reactions may cause over 100,000 deaths among hospitalized patients each year [ Read more ].
-Less then 1% of all drug reactions are reported to the FDA.
+Adverse Drug Reactions may cause over 106,000 deaths among hospitalized patients each year [ Read more ].
+Less than 1% of all drug reactions are reported to the FDA.
 The public needs to know what to look for when taking any drug and seek medical attention immediately in the event of a reaction in order to prevent permanent damage.
-The SJS Foundation is also doing medical research into SJS/TEN
+The SJS Foundation is also doing medical research into SJS/TEN.

-Note: The Stevens Johnson Syndrome Foundation is a nonprofit organization established in 1995, dedicated to bringing public awareness and research to adverse drug reactions that cause Stevens Johnson Syndrome (SJS) and TEN (Toxic Epidermal Necrolysis) through the use of prescription and over the counter medications.
-Since recent Black Box warning have been placed on some medications, we have learned that there may be certain individuals attempting to solicit funds under the guise of The SJS Foundation.
-The Stevens Johnson Syndrome Foundation is an organization based solely in Westminster Colorado.
+Note: The Stevens-Johnson Syndrome Foundation is a nonprofit organization established in 1996, dedicated to bringing public awareness and research to adverse drug reactions that cause Stevens Johnson Syndrome (SJS) and TEN (Toxic Epidermal Necrolysis) through the use of prescription and over the counter medications.
+Since recent Black Box warnings have been placed on some medications, we have learned that there may be certain individuals attempting to solicit funds under the guise of The SJS Foundation.
+The Stevens-Johnson Syndrome Foundation is an organization based solely in Westminster, Colorado.

 Articles or advertisements referring to specific programs, services and/or products do not constitute endorsement by the Stevens-Johnson Syndrome Foundation.
 Articles involving medical aspects of SJS are not intended to be medical advice and readers are cautioned not to make any changes in their treatment based on information without consulting with a physician.